 Free 2-5 day delivery | No minimum purchase required

-I have this vivid memory of when I was little where my Mom was talking with her friend about her baby’s diaper contents.
+I have this vivid memory from when I was little, where my Mom was talking with her friend about her baby’s diaper contents.

 So, let’s get started.
-Most poo issues with resolve by themselves after a day or two.
+Most poo issues will resolve by themselves after a day or two.
 If your fur baby is eating and drinking as usual, try to be patient.

 If the changes continue beyond a couple of days, give your vet a call.
 They may want you to come in for a check-up.